 \subsubsection{Resonantly produced ALPs}

 At high-energy colliders, ALPs can be produced resonantly through gluon-fusion $gg\to a$ (GGF), photon fusion $\gamma\gamma \to a$ ($\gamma\gamma$F), or electron-positron annihilation $e^+e^-\to a$.
+If an ALP coupling to heavy gauge bosons is present, ALPs can also be produced in vector-boson fusion \cite{Buttazzo:2018qqp}.
 An important difference between resonant production and ALP production through exotic decays or associated ALP production is that the resonant production cross section is always suppressed by the ALP mass, $m_a$, over the new physics scale $\Lambda$.
 Resonant production is therefore mostly relevant for large ALP masses.
 At hadron colliders large ALP masses are also important to suppress backgrounds.
 The cross sections for the resonant ALP production processes are

 where $f f_{gg} (y) = \int_y^1 \frac{dx}{x}f_{g/p}(x)f_{g/p}(y/x)$ is the gluon luminosity function (the photon luminosity function is defined analogously) and $K_{a\to gg}\approx 3.3 - 2.4$ for $m_a=100-1000\,$GeV accounts for higher-order QCD corrections \cite{Harlander:2002wh, Ahmed:2016otz}.
 In the last equation we set $m_e^2/s\to 0$.
 Both $\sigma(e^+e^-\to a)$ as well as the quark contribution to $\sigma(pp\to a)$ are strongly suppressed by the light fermion masses and these processes are therefore not the dominant production modes.
 ALP production in photon fusion with a subsequent di-photon decay of the ALP is particularly interesting, because the production times decay rate only depends on the ALP mass and the single coupling $C_{\gamma\gamma}^{\rm eff}$.
 Furthermore, the uncertainty of the photon distribution function in the proton has recently been considerably improved allowing for more robust limits \cite{Manohar:2016nzj}.
 For resonantly produced ALPs finite-lifetime effects do not play any role because the sizeable couplings and ALP masses required to obtain appreciable production cross sections lead to prompt ALP decays.